qwangmsk/fast-vep-wrapper/README.md

 fast-vep-wrapper
 ================

-This script aims to use VEP to quickly annotate variants stored in large MAF files.
-Typical scenario to run this program is to annotate MAF files containing variants detected in thousands of or more samples.
+This project aims to use VEP to quickly annotate variants stored in large MAF files.
+Typical scenario to run fast-vep-wrapper.pl is to annotate MAF files containing somatic variants from thousands of or more tumor samples.

 Installation
 ------------

-This script requires users to install VEP and vcf2maf (https://github.com/ckandoth/vcf2maf).
+The script requires users to install VEP and vcf2maf (https://github.com/ckandoth/vcf2maf).

-To improve portability, the script utilizes a configuration file (default name: config.txt; default directory: the same directory as this program) to store paths of vep, ref_fasta, and vcf2maf, together with other parameters.
-Please see example config.txt for detail.
+To improve portability, it utilizes a configuration file to store paths of vep, ref_fasta, and vcf2maf, together with other parameters.
+In default settings (config.txt as default file name; the same path as this program as default directory to store the configuration file), user does not need to specify the configuration file in command line.

 Method
 ------